The Rotterdam Convention

 The Convention creates legally binding obligations for the implementation of the Prior Informed Consent (PIC) procedure and entered into force on the 24th February 2004.

-The Convention is implemented within the European Community by Regulation (EU) No 649/2012, as amended concerning the export and import of dangerous chemicals.
+The Convention is implemented within the European Community by Regulation (EU) 649/2012 (as amended) concerning the export and import of dangerous chemicals.

 Parties to the Convention

 Countries that are ‘Party to the Convention’ are those which have consented to be bound to the Rotterdam Convention.
 ‘Other’ countries are countries which are not Parties to the Convention.
 Ireland is a Party to the Convention, having acceded to it on 10th June 2005.

 Rotterdam Convention Conference of the Parties (COP)5